QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 Complete!
 ```
 You may see a message "Failed to resolve booleanif statement at /var/lib/selinux/targeted/tmp/modules/200/snappy/cil:1174
 /usr/sbin/semodule:  Failed!".
-This is expected and you cna safely continue.
+This is expected and you can safely continue.

 Shutdown the TemplateVM:
 ```shell_session